 Live Shipping Rates

-We return Live Shipping Rates on Shopify and WooCommerce for now (April 2019)
+We return Live Shipping Rates on Shopify, Magento and WooCommerce for now (January 2020)

 How it works?

 On WooCommerce stores there can be an unlimited amount of services, but on Shopify you can create only one service (Shopify limit).